Table of Contents

 BEA receives data from a variety of reliable sources.
 Most of the data, however, come from over 360 surveys and other data collections sponsored by other Federal agencies, that is, from statistical agencies, aggregate tax data sources, administrative and regulatory sources, and private trade sources.
 For the Federal sources, BEA expects that they adhere to their information quality guidelines.
 For the private sources, every effort is undertaken to ensure that the data used in BEA's estimation procedures are of high quality.
 BEA validates the quality of these data through a variety of ways such as employing computer edit checks for gross errors, identifying and analyzing outliers, and examining period-to-period changes to ensure that these data are accurate, reliable, and relevant for the estimates being made.

-BEA also conducts its own ongoing surveys covering international trade in services and foreign direct investment and the operations of multinational companies.
+BEA also conducts its own ongoing surveys covering international trade in services and foreign direct investment, and the activities of multinational enterprises.
 These surveys are based on well-maintained sampling frames.
 Data are collected according to documented procedures and in a manner that reflects standard practices accepted by the relevant economic/statistical communities.
 BEA conducts a thorough review of the survey input data using sound statistical techniques to ensure the data quality before the final estimates are released.